-CPU Clock Selection Jumper (JBF0-2, JFS0-2 and JAGP1-2)
+CPU Clock Selection Jumper (JBF0-2 and JFS0-3)

-Find the Jumper Blocks labeled JBF0-2, JFS0-2 and JAGP1-2.
-Set the jumpers according to your particular CPU type (a list of currently available CPU settings is provided on the following pages).
+After installing the CPU, you must set the clock selection jumpers to match the frequency of the CPU.
+Find the Jumper Blocks labeled JBF0-2 and JFS0-3.
+Set the jumpers according to your particular CPU type (a list of current available CPU settings is provided on the following page).